Child custody laws in the United States

-Child custody, conservatorship and guardianship describe the legal and practical relationship between a parent and the parent's child, such as the right of the parent to make decisions for the child, and the parent's duty to care for the child.
+Child custody, conservatorship and guardianship describe the legal and practical relationship between a parent and their child, such as the right of the parent to make decisions for the child, and the parent's duty to care for the child.

 Custody issues typically arise in proceedings involving divorce, as well as in paternity, annulment, and other legal proceedings in which children are involved.
 In most jurisdictions the issue of with which parent the child will reside is determined in accordance the best interests of the child standard.
 In rare cases custody may be awarded to somebody other than a parent, but only after the fundamental right afforded to biological parent's has been overcome or where the third party has an established role that is in the manner of a parent.
 When a child's parents are not married it is necessary to establish paternity before issues of child custody or support may be determined by a court.

 Family law proceedings that involve issues of custody and visitation often generate the most acrimonious disputes.
 In extreme cases, one parent may accuse the other of trying to "turn" the child(ren) against him or her, allege some form of emotional, physical, or even sexual abuse by the other parent, the "residential" parent may disrupt the other parent's contact or communication with the child(ren), or a parent may remove the child from the jurisdiction in violation of court orders, so as to frustrate the other parent's contact with the children.

 Courts and legal professionals within the U.S. may use terms such as "parenting time" instead of custody and visitation.
 The goal of the newer, alternative terminology is to eliminate the distinction between custodial and noncustodial parents, and to better focus on the best interests of the children by crafting schedules that meet the developmental needs of the children.
 For example, small children may need shorter, more frequent time with parents, whereas older children and teenagers can tolerate and may demand less frequent shifts, but longer blocks of time with each parent.

 History

-In the decades leading up to the 1970s child custody battles were rare, and in most cases the mother of minor children would receive custody.
-Since the 1970s, as custody laws have been made gender-neutral, contested custody cases have increased as have cases in which the children are placed in the primary custody of the father.
+Before the 1970s, under the tender years doctrine, courts often assumed that a mother should receive custody of her minor children.
+Custody battles were rare.
+Since the 1970s, however, most custody laws have been made gender-neutral.
+Because mothers and fathers alike are eligible to receive custody, courts therefore hear more contested cases.